If the tree is within your property, it will be your responsibility to trim, prune, or safely remove it to prevent damage to the power lines.

-The electric utility company is responsible for the repair and restoration of power if a tree falls on power lines.
-They are also responsible for the trees in close proximity to the power lines.
+The electric utility company is responsible for repairing and restoring power if a tree falls on power lines.
+They are also responsible for the trees near the power lines.

 Utility companies have a requirement of 15 feet minimum for the tree to be their responsibility.

 It is a dangerous situation to be in when a power line falls on your house.
 If you find a power line in one of your bedrooms or even in the living room, the safest thing you can do is to remain inside until you can contact your electric company.

 Once you have contacted your electric company, they will cut the power to your home or to the whole street.
 This is to make sure that you can safely exit the premises without having the fear of electrocution.